Benunc/better-click-to-tweet/readme.txt

 1. Becomes this in your blog post!

 == Changelog ==

+= 5.9.1 =
+* fix — resolve a minor error on the Premium Styles tab of the settings with folks who had their own custom styles enqueued but not the offical Premium Styles add-on.
+* bonus — there's still not-so-much usage for the CHANGELOG discount code at https://benlikes.us/bcttps I'm personally fine with folks paying full price, tho.

 = 5.9.0 =
 * enhancement — new onboarding/welcome wizard to help users maximize their productivity with the plugin.